eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

    retrieved from `responseResult.bytes`.
 3. `ResponseResult.UserAuthRequired`: The response creation requires user authentication.
 The `CryptoObject` can be retrieved from `responseResult.cryptoObject`.
-After success authentication the response can be created again, using the `EudiWalletSDK.createResponse(DisclosedDocuments)` method.
+After success authentication the response can be created again, using the `EudiWallet.createResponse(DisclosedDocuments)` method.

-Finally, when `createResponse(DisclosedDocuments)` returns a `ResponseResult.Response`, the response can be sent using the `EudiWalletSDK.sendResponse(ByteArray)` method, by getting the response bytes from `responseResult.bytes`.
+Finally, when `createResponse(DisclosedDocuments)` returns a `ResponseResult.Response`, the response can be sent using the `EudiWallet.sendResponse(ByteArray)` method, by getting the response bytes from `responseResult.bytes`.

 The following example demonstrates the above steps: